 ReSound also provides a variety of accessories such as remote controls, TV streamers and PhoneClips to help with various day-to-day activities.

 Hearing aids could certainly improve your life for the better, but they are also a major investment.
 Prices vary considerably between brands and models, but you could easily spend thousands of dollars on what could be considered a ‘run of the mill’ device.
-Our survey found that Aussie consumers who have bought a hearing aid in the last three years spent an average of over $2,140!
+Our survey found that Aussie consumers who have bought a hearing aid in the last five years spent an average of $2,111!

-Almost a third of respondents (30%) wished they had spent more on a better hearing aid, but 32% were of the opinion that they paid too much!
-So, it’s best to look into what you really need, and want, out of your hearing aids, as well as take the advice from experts on board before you make a purchase.
+About one in 10 respondents (9%) wished they had spent more on a better hearing aid, but 15% were of the opinion that they paid too much!
+So, it’s best to look into what you really need, and want, out of your new hearing aids, as well as take the advice from experts on board before you make a purchase.

-Canstar Blue surveyed 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased a hearing aid/s in the last 5 years (i.e. a device worn on or in the ear to amplify sound) – in this case, 334 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased a hearing aid/s in the last five years (i.e. a device worn on or in the ear to amplify sound) – in this case, 315 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.